top of page

 1. Beautiful, reverent, and well-crafted melodies.
 Not too hard, not too simple.
 They seem to stick with me throughout the week after a few repetitions.
 Tunes fit the Roman Missal texts so well.

-2. Modern Notation - I like chant notation better, but many choirs/cantors don't.
-These settings use some Gregorian markings and mini-notes to help show contour which is much better than just straight modern notation.
+2. Modern Notation - I like chant notation better, but many choirs/cantors struggle with it, especially newbies.
+These settings use modern notaion that includes some Gregorian markings and mini-notes.
+These help to show contour and inflection in the melody, which is much better than just straight modern notation.

 3. The organ edition is coil-bound for ease of use.
 (The melody edition is small and soft-bound)